Edinburgh-Genome-Foundry/crecombio/README.md

 ## Background

+Site-specific *recombinase proteins* rearrange one or two DNA molecules, through recombination of certain sequences.
+In *Flp-FRT recombination*, a tyrosine family member recombinase protein, *flippase*, recognizes *FRT* (flippase recognition target) sites and performs inversion, excision, insertion or translocation of DNA in a reversible manner, depending on the configuration of the FRT sites.
+Another, directional, system utilizes *serine integrases* to catalyze rearrangements at DNA sequences called attachment *(att)* sites.

 Site-specific recombinations can be categorised in many ways:
+- directionality: reversible or not
 - recombination enzyme used
 - recombination sequence used
 - number of DNA molecules present in the reaction and number of recombination sites in each molecule
-- purpose: inversion, excision, insertion (which includes an excision step) and translocation
+- purpose: inversion, excision, insertion and translocation

 For simulating homologous recombination and other assemblies, use [DNA Cauldron](https://github.com/Edinburgh-Genome-Foundry/dnacauldron) and EGF CUBA [Simulate Golden Gate Assemblies](https://cuba.genomefoundry.org/simulate_gg_assemblies) / [Simulate multi-method assemblies](https://cuba.genomefoundry.org/simulate_multi_method_assemblies).